 During this time, the accumulation of Ian’s life experiences lead him to search for new meditative practices that could support a calmer, more stable purposeful healthy engagement with daily life rather than seeking meditative experiences.
 His search led him to mindfulness and contemplative meditation in the Secular Universalist Buddhist Dharma tradition and he began training under the guidance of mentor Karma Chime Shore of the Origins Centre, Balingup Western Australia in the lineage network of the Late Venerable Namgyal Rinpoche.
 While this is an ancient secular, non-religious tradition, the practices are carried within the framework of a lineage of Burmese and Tibetan Buddhist teachers stretching back over many hundreds of years.

-This training led to Ian becoming a traditional Dharma and mindfulness teacher, opening Tig-Le House at his family residence in Margaret River in 2012.
+This training led to Ian being asked to teach by his mentor and root teacher.
+Following teaching at the center, Ian and his family opened Tig-Le House at his family residence in Margaret River in 2012.
 With over 30 years’ experience in meditative practices and environmental activities, Ian weaves together mindfulness and contemplative meditation with socio-ecological health and biocentric perspectives.
-He shares regular community-based mindfulness sessions as well as Ecodharma and Nature retreats and contributes to teaching of local permaculture design courses.
-These retreats, courses and group work contribute to participants’ experiences by building foundations that encourage the possibilities for increased emergence of a healthy humanity working for the health and peace of the world, realised in everyday life and living.
+He shares regular community-based mindfulness sessions as well as meditation, mindfulness, Ecodharma and nature retreats and contributes to teaching of local permaculture design courses.
+These retreats, courses and group work contribute to participants’ experiences by building foundations that encourage the possibilities for increased emergence of a healthy humanity working for the health and peace of the world, realized in everyday life and living.

-Ian’s focus is to continue the work of his teaching tradition and to develop culturally appropriate forms of mindfulness and meditation training in an ecological context to meet the vast and varied challenges of the unfolding global crisis whilst remaining true to ancient secular and sacred Buddhist wisdoms.
+Ian’s focus is to continue the work of this cross-cultural teaching tradition and to develop culturally appropriate forms of mindfulness and meditation training in an ecological context to meet the vast and varied challenges of the unfolding global crisis whilst remaining true to ancient secular and sacred Buddhist wisdoms.